V33RU/veera.github.io/content/blog/purchase-cheap-iot.md

 <h3 style="color: green;">Recommendations to start IoT Pentesting for beginners </h3>

-Routers are not generally not consider as IoT devices until it is smart.
+Routers are generally not considered IoT devices unless they run a smart firmware stack with app-based management.

 Attack Vectors As Follows: